Universidade Nova de Lisboa, NOVAFRICA, and IZA

 Working Paper No 1705

 Investment in improved agricultural inputs is infrequent for smallholder farmers in Africa.
 One barrier may be limited access to formal savings.
-We designed and conducted a field experiment in rural Mozambique that randomized access to a savings account through mobile money to a sample of smallholder farmers.
-All subjects were given access to mobile money and information about fertilizer use.
-We also randomized whether closest farming friends were targeted by the same intervention.
-We find that the savings account increased savings, the probability of fertilizer use, by 31-36 pp, and the use of other agricultural inputs.
+We designed and conducted a field experiment with a sample of smallholder farmers in rural Mozambique.
+This sample included a set of primary farmers and their closest farming friends.
+We work with two cross-randomized interventions.
+The first treatment gave access to a remunerated savings account through mobile money.
+The second treatment targeted closest farming friends and gave them access to the exact same interventions as their primary counterparts.
+We find that the savings account increased savings, the probability of fertilizer use, and the use of other agricultural inputs.
 We also show that the savings account increased household expenditures, in particular non-frequent ones.
 Our results suggest that the network intervention decreased social pressure to share resources and that the savings account protected farmers against this network pressure.